Professor of Law

 Martin G. McGuinn Chair in Business Law

-He is the author or co-author of or a contributor to numerous books, including Financing the Corporation (West), Business Basics for Law Students (Aspen), Cases and Materials on Corporation Finance (West), and the West Blackletter on Corporation Law.
-He has published over sixty articles in scholarly journals as well as many pieces in the popular press including the Wall Street Journal, the New York Times, and Bloomberg’s SCOTUS Blog.
-Professor Booth’s recent scholarship has focused on securities fraud class actions, executive compensation, and business valuation, and in particular the implications of investor diversification for corporate finance and governance generally.
+Booth is the author or co-author of or a contributor to numerous books, including Financing the Corporation (West), Business Basics for Law Students (Aspen), Cases and Materials on Corporation Finance (West), and the West Blackletter on Corporation Law.
+He has published over sixty articles in scholarly journals as well as many pieces in the popular press including the Wall Street Journal, the New York Times and Bloomberg’s SCOTUS Blog.
+Booth’s recent scholarship has focused on securities fraud class actions, executive compensation, and business valuation, and in particular the implications of investor diversification for corporate finance and governance generally.

 - Associate Attorney, Donovan Leisure Newton

 - Joined the faculty in 2007